Via Francigena Stage 7: San Quirico-Montefiascone

 Radicofani’s citadel comes into view from 10km away dramatically situated at the highest point of the town.
 It is located in the middle of the medieval quarter and known to have existed since 973 AD.
 Take the time to explore this fortress with its fantastic views over the nearby hills and valleys.

 La Selvella is an old farmhouse which has been completely restored.
-Their farm produces organic olive oil, poultry and free range eggs.
+Their farm produces organic olive oil, a variety of vegetables, poultry, and free-range eggs.
 There is a lovely swimming pool situated at the front of the house.

 Ponte a Rigo, your first destination today is surrounded once more by beautiful Tuscan scenery.
 This road set high above the valley was the official route until the 16th century when a bridge was built over the River Paglia.
 Close by is the Via Cassia an ancient route from Rome to northern Italy and along which many thousands of people travelled in the Middle Ages.